Pulmonary Hypertension and Thromboembolic disease

 The interventricular septum contributes to the circular contour of the ventricular wall.

-Evidence of interventricular septal flattening or leftward bowing is suggestive of right ventricular dilation and possible pressure overload.
+Septal flattening or leftward bowing is indicative of pressure overload and right ventricular dilatation.

 Pressure measurements in PH

-Under normal conditions, the pulmonary vascular bed is characterized by low resistance and low pressure, accompanied by a high blood flow.
+Under normal conditions, the pulmonary vascular bed is characterized by low resistance and low pressure, and a high blood flow volume.

 Elevated pulmonary arterial pressure can result from: